aemonge/aemonge/cheatsheet.md

 * `^((?!(notWord|norWord)).)*$`

 ## To see messages per file and line

 **nvim** `'<,'>s/\(:[^ ]*\)/\1/g`

 # 🏢 AWS | Amazon Web Services

 ## Relationship databases done better

 > Amazon Neptune

-* Alternatively they have amazon block chain
+* Either have amazon block chain
 * Or Amazon Quantum Ledger Database, for financial purposes.

 ## AWS Interfaces (GUI, CLI, SDK, and beans)

-> You can simply use the CLI or SDK tools, instead of the Bean/CF
+> Use the CLI or SDK tools, instead of the Bean/CF

 ### Elastic Beanstalk

 > To manage all the infrastructure as a code, duplicate rinse repeat delete...

 * Alternatively CloudFormatiion, which is a bit more technical since its declarative.

 ## Lambda Functions

-> They are meant for servies that take less that 15mins to work.
+> They meant for services that take less that 15mins to work.

-Alternatively you can have either a A-ECS (elastic container service) A-EKS (elastic kubernetes service)
+You can have either a A-ECS (elastic container service) A-EKS (elastic kubernetes service)

 Even more business oriented, use server-less *Fargate* to complete forget the underline of ECS/EKC rather than instances.